 Many ancient stories have been recognized as originating in an oral tradition.
 This does not necessarily mean that they are untrue, but gives pause for thought.
 For example, when we read that the Athenian leader Pisistratus twice attempted a coup d’état and succeeded the third time, we must recognize that “third time lucky” is a standard motif.
 Of course Pisistratus’ tyranny is a historical fact, but the story of his accession is suspicious and cannot immediately be accepted as true.

-By the mid-twentieth century, it was already obvious that much information in sources like Herodotus’ Histories and the Bible is essential oral literature.
+By the mid-twentieth century, it was already obvious that written sources like Herodotus’ Histories and the Bible are essentially islands in a sea of orally transmitted stories.
 This was later confirmed by linguists, who established that the patterns of spoken language are present in certain stories.